+Media Advisory - Government of Canada announces support for social purpose organizations

-Media advisory - Government of Canada announces support for social purpose organizations
+Media Advisory - Government of Canada announces support for social purpose organizations Français

-GATINEAU, QC, June 12, 2019 /CNW/ - Gordie Hogg, Member of Parliament for South Surrey–White Rock, will make an announcement about how the Government of Canada is encouraging and supporting innovative approaches to complex social problems in Canada.
+GATINEAU, QC, June 13, 2019 /CNW/ - Adam Vaughan, Parliamentary Secretary to the Minister of Families, Children and Social Development and Member of Parliament for Spadina–Fort York, will make an announcement about how the Government of Canada is encouraging and supporting innovative approaches to complex social problems in Canada.

 The announcement is being made on behalf of the Honourable Jean-Yves Duclos, Minister of Families, Children and Social Development.